dexsper/Lolzteam.Api/README.md

 The generator will:
 1. Parse `schemas/forum.json` and `schemas/market.json`
-2. Delete existing `.cs` files in each `Generated/` subdirectory
+2. Delete existing `.cs` files in each `Generated/` subdirectory and its `Types/` sub-directory
+3. Emit per-type files into `Generated/<Api>/Types/<Class>.cs` (enums, schemas, and per-group input DTOs as separate files)
-3. Emit fresh `Types.cs`, `ForumClient.cs` / `MarketClient.cs`, and `IForumClient.cs` / `IMarketClient.cs`
+4. Emit `ForumClient.cs` / `MarketClient.cs` and `IForumClient.cs` / `IMarketClient.cs`

+Splitting types across multiple files keeps IDE analysers responsive on large schemas.
 Generated files are committed to the repository so the library builds without running the codegen.

 License
 ---